manu12121999/RemoveBG-GIMP/README.md

 If requests is installed correctly, tell me about it in the Issue Section.

 ## Notes:
+* The plugin uploads the image to the website remove.bg.
+Don't use it for anything confidential!
-* for convenience, hard-code your key in the request-part of the code
+* hard-code your key in the code for more convince
 * This branch works only for GIMP up to 2.10.
 For new versions of Gimp (2.99 or 3.0), check out the branch "gimp3.0".

 ## Licence: